JasperSui/fastapi-injectable/README.md

 3. **Resource Management**: Built-in cleanup for dependencies.
 4. **Dependency Caching**: Optional caching for better performance.
 5. **Graceful Shutdown**: Automatic cleanup on program exit.
+6. **Event Loop Management**: Control the event loop to ensure the objects created by `fastapi-injectable` are executed in the right loop.

 ## Overview